IVSoftware/datagridviewcell-with-three-horizontal-buttons/README.md

 I agree that sometimes there's a solid use case for something like "three buttons" or (in my use case) where each row has its own rolling `Chart` of real time data.

-A technique that I've used a lot that works for me is an abstraction of a `DataGridViewUserControlColumn` as coded below.
-Basically, if the class that's bound to the data grid view has a property derived from UserControl then the default auto-generated Column in the DGV can be swapped out for this one.
-When the cell gets "painted" we don't actually draw anything.
-What happens instead is that the control moved (if necessary) so that its bounds coincide with the cell bounds being drawn.
+Something that works for me is having a custom `DataGridViewUserControlColumn` class as coded below.

+The theory of operation is to allow the bound data class to have properties that derive from `UserControl`.
+The auto-generated Column in the DGV corresponding to can be swapped out.
+Then,  when a `DataGridViewUserControlCell` gets "painted" instead of drawing the cell what happens instead is that the control is moved (if necessary) so that its bounds coincide with the cell bounds being drawn.
+Since the user control is in the DataGridView.Controls collection, the UC stays on top in the z-order and paints the same as any child of any container would.

 The UserControl is added to the `DataGridView.Controls` collection the first time it's drawn and removed when the cell's `DataGridView` property is set to null, such as when a row is deleted.
+When the `AllowUserToAddRows` options is enabled, a new row will _not_ show a control until the item editing is complete.

 [![screenshot][1]][1]

 ***
-**Record class**
+**Typical Record class**

     class Record : INotifyPropertyChanged
     {
         public Record()
         {
-            _currentButton = Control.Text;
-            Control.ButtonChanged += onButtonChanged;
-        }
-        private void onButtonChanged(object sender, EventArgs e)
-        {
-            _currentButton = Control.Text;
+            Modes.TextChanged += (sender, e) =>
                 OnPropertyChanged(nameof(Description));
         }

-        string _currentButton;
+        private void onModesTextChanged(object sender, EventArgs e) => OnPropertyChanged(nameof(Description));

         string _description = string.Empty;
         public string Description
         {
             get
             {
-                if(string.IsNullOrEmpty(_description))
-                {
-                    return _description;
+                return $"{Modes.Text} : {_description}";
-                }
-                else
-                {
-                    return $"{_description} - {_currentButton}";
-                }
             }
             set
             {